blueband/Remote_WKstation/Readme.md

 Hope you like this !

-# HOW TO ACCESS OUR VM THROUGH VSCODE (for code, pipleine development)
+# HOW TO ACCESS OUR VM THROUGH VSCODE (for code, pipeline development)
   Local Machine OS: ubuntu
    1. Create SSH KEY, if you have not create one before, follow instruction here https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html
    2. After step above, copythe output of this command `cat ~/.ssh/{"name_use_above.pub"}` # replace {"name_use_above.pub"} with name of your public key as found at `ls ~/.ssh/`